 30 Grosvenor Square

-30 Grosvenor Square, originally designed by Eero Saarinen, was the US embassy in London since 1960, but following its relocation in 2017, the site is now being transformed into a luxury hotel.
+Originally designed by Eero Saarinen, 30 Grosvenor Square was the US embassy in London from 1960, but following the embassy’s relocation in 2017, the site is now being transformed into a luxury hotel.

 The existing Grade II-listed building is six storeys – rectangular in plan up to level two and C-shaped above — and has a two-storey basement.
 Its key historical elements are to be retained, including the stone façade, the level two diagrid floor and perimeter cruciform columns.